FlorianMichael/DietrichEvents/README.md

 # DietrichEvents
 A fast and feature rich but still easy to use Event library for Java

+#### Note: [DietrichEvents2](https://github.com/FlorianMichael/DietrichEvents2) is out!
+It is a lot faster, but offers less API, so this event system is a separate library and is still supported.

 ## Contact
 If you encounter any issues, please report them on the [issue tracker](https://github.com/FlorianMichael/DietrichEvents/issues).